 Quite simply, yes you should.
 Whiplash claims 2017 are incredibly important for the victims.
 After all, if you have been injured in an accident that was not your fault, why should you have to foot the bill?
 Not only will compensation cover the pain and suffering you have experienced, but it will also cover any expenses you have encountered along the way.

-If you have been injured in a car accident and the person driving was to blame, you will be able to launch a compensation claim.
+If you have been injured in a car accident, and the person driving was to blame, you will be able to launch a compensation claim.
 After all, you are not to blame for the incident – you were merely a passenger.
-We have many years of experience in launching passenger claims, and we always aim to exceed the whiplash claims average payout.
+Some of the solicitors on our panel have many years of experience in launching passenger claims, and we always aim to exceed the whiplash claims average payout.
 For more information, give us a call.

 You can claim for the following after a whiplash injury: